tchikl-h/botframework/README.md

 # TestMyBot (Botframework)

 ## What is it ?
-Testmybot is a user friendly interface wich allow you to create functional tests for your chatbot.
+Testmybot is a user friendly interface which allow you to create functional tests for your chatbot.

 ## How to use it ?
-First of all, in order to install it you will need to execute these commands :
+First of all, in order to install it you will need to execute this command :

     npm install
 Also make sure you have installed docker.